 Also coming out of the Eastern European music scene was Moldovian composer Leos Janacek, who was marginally softer than most of the above-mentioned Modernist composers, albeit still harsher than most composers of the Romantic era.
 In some sense he could be described as a Czech Mussorgsky: while he favored more intimate subjects for his Operas than Mussorgsky’s vast national panoramas, he too wrote in a distinctive style modeled on the speech patterns of his own native people.
 He also had a proclivity for extremely esoteric subject matter even by Modern Opera standards, including a bittersweet animal fable (The Cunning Little Vixen) and an adaptation of a Dostoevsky novel set in a Siberian prison camp (In the House of the Dead).

 One unfortunate side effect of the Modernist movement in Classical Music was to push the boundaries of composition so far that they created music that only appealed to a small group of intellectuals.
-Granted, this is something that their modern-day equivalents in Musical Theater such as Swados and Lachiusa are still doing to this day.
+Granted, this is something that their modern-day equivalents in Musical Theater are still doing to this day.
 Still, when this attitude essentially took over the entire field of Classical Music, it’s not surprising that listeners turned increasingly to the new paradigms inspired by the use of African rhythms and harmonies, leading to the Jazz revolution and later to the further revolution of Rock’n’Roll.
 (Czech Composer Antonin Dvorak was the first person to see this coming, predicting that African musical influences would wind up being the future of music decades before anyone else had figured it out.
 He was scoffed at in his day for these assertions, but now they make him seem like the greatest visionary music has ever known).